folterung/kwDate/README.md

     var d = new kwDate();

-Return a date flattenedto the earliest time of the day:
+Return a date flattened to the earliest time of the day:

     new kwDate('03/10/2015').normalize();
     //returns kwDate object that has 0 hours, 0 minutes, 0 seconds, 0 milliseconds